hyperium/hyper/docs/ISSUES.md

 - **E-medium**: some knowledge of how hyper internals work would be useful.
 - **E-hard**: likely requires a deeper understanding of how hyper internals work.

-### Severity

-The severity marks how _severe_ the issue is.
-Note this isn't "importance" or "priority".

-- **S-bug**: something is wrong, this is bad!
-- **S-feature**: this is a new feature request, adding something new.
-- **S-performance**: make existing working code go faster.
-- **S-refactor**: improve internal code to help readability and maintenance.

 [issues]: https://github.com/hyperium/hyper/issues
 [COC]: ./CODE_OF_CONDUCT.md